botify-labs/robotstxt-net/README.md

 # RobotsTxt

 A quick and dirty C# port of [Google's robots.txt parser](https://github.com/google/robotstxt).
-The methods not used by the example program are not currently implemented.
+The methods not used by the example program and tests are not currently implemented.

 ## Notes